hshin-git/GyroM5/README-en.md

 # Usage
 The outline of usage is as follows.
-The detail is in next section.
+The details are in next section.

 ## Setup hardware
 1. Install Arduino IDE on your PC.